Miss Tierra República Dominicana 2008

-The Miss Tierra República Dominicana 2008 pageant was held on June 17, 2008.
-This year 40 candidates competed for the national crown.
-The winner represented the Dominican Republic at the Miss Earth 2008 beauty pageant, which was held in Manila.
-In this pageant the provinces are represented with the name of the provincial capital or city in the Province.
+Miss Tierra República Dominicana 2008 pageant was held at the Teatro La Fiesta Renaissance Jaragua Hotel & Casino in Bávaro, Dominican Republic, on June 17, 2008.

+At the end of the event, Diana Carolina González Flores of San Francisco de Macorís was crowned as Miss Earth Dominican Republic 2008.
+González represented the Dominican Republic at the Miss Earth 2008 beauty pageant, which was held in Manila.
 The Miss República Dominicana Ecoturismo will enter Miss Eco-Turismo 2008.